tenry92/flare-ui/docs/source/getting-started.rst

   </html>

 Now you can fill the body with the custom components.
-It's recommended to work with nested :doc:`jae-layout components </widgets/generated/layout>` to build the UI.
+It's recommended to work with nested :doc:`flare-layout components </widgets/generated/layout>` to build the UI.